Events (January 1st - March 31st):

 Click here to read more

 Thunder Bay Federation of Agriculture updates this website four times per year.
-Information for our next update should be in by June 23rd, with our next update posted in the first week of July.
-If you would like to advertise in our business directory or our events calendar, contact email@example.com
+Information for our next update should be in by March 25th, with our next update posted by March 31st.

 |Teaching Resources |

 Have questions about agriculture? want to get the real facts about farming?
 Check out the resources available through Ontario Agri-Food Education Inc. website. www.oafe.org

 The Thunder Bay Dairy Educator is available to teachers for presentations on dairy farming and dairy goodness.
 Contact your Thunder Bay Dairy Educator today for your FREE visit!
 Trudy Reid-935-3224 or email@example.com